Ironirc/Phx-JSON/README.md

 # Phx-JSON
-Smalltalk object serialisation and materialisation (compatible with PharoJs)
+This package allows for Smalltalk/Javascript object serialisation and materialisation.\
+Thanks to PharoJs this works as well in Smalltalk as in Javascript.\
+This package was developed since none of the existing serialisation packages (STON, NeoJSON) are transpilable to Javascript using PharoJs.

-Serializes Smalltalk or Javascript (PharoJs) objects to pure JSON of the form:
+###Serializes Smalltalk or Javascript (PharoJs) objects to pure JSON of the form:
 ```
 {
 	"class": "Car",